rose-collectionservices/digital-archives/Imaging Instructions/Imaging_Floppy_Disks.md

 5. On the following screen, browse to and select the folder you prepared for the disk image to be stored.
 6. Ensure all verification and reporting boxes are checked, then click "Finish."

+Before imaging a floppy disk using any method, check for physical damage and make sure the write-protect tab is open.

 # Transferring data from floppy disks using the KryoFlux